 Chocolate is a standard option for many and it’s very popular, right?
 Chocolate tart, cheesecake, ganache – you name it!
 But I feel like the thickness of chocolate cake and the soft texture is a perfect choice to have after any spicy dish you will have!

-Mousse is quite creamy and smooth.
+Bingsu is quite creamy and smooth.
 In my opinion, it gets overlooked in comparison to many other desserts as a choice to have after eating spicy food.
-Because of it’s texture being more softer than other desserts, it’s great to have in order to cool down your main dish!
-The range of flavours you can have as well is great such as strawberry and white chocolate, raspberry and mango.
+It’s great to have in order to cool down after eating your main dish but not available everywhere, mainly in Japanese and Korean restaurants.
+The range of flavours you can have as well is great such as green tea, cream cheese, black sesame and mango.

 Parfaits go hand in hand with ice cream but depending on what is in your parfait, it can either cool down your spice or completely freeze it off.
 There’s also fruit and yoghurt parfaits that have alternatives such as yoghurt granola, mixed berry and matcha.